-$$VOC{tot} = \frac{2VOC{cc} \sum{i=1}^{n} VOC}{n+2}$$
+$$VOCtot = \frac{2VOC{cc} \sum{i=1}^{n} VOC}{n+2}$$

-$VOC{tot} = Total \ volatile \ organic \ compound \ content \ of \ all \ coating, \ as \ applied, \ on \ an \ occurrence \ weighted \ average \ basis, \ and \ used \ to \ determine \ compliance \ with \ this \ paragraph.$ i = subscript denoting a specific coating applied.
+VOC{tot} = Total volatile organic compound content of all coating, as applied, on an occurrence weighted average basis, and used to determine compliance with this paragraph.

+i = subscript denoting a specific coating applied.

-- $\mathbf{n}=\mathbf{Total}$ number of coatings applied in the final repair operation, other than clear coatings - VOC{cc} = The volatile organic compound content, as applied, of the clear coat used in the final repair operation. - VOC_i = The volatile organic compound content of each coating used in the final repair operation, as applied, other than clear coatings. - (iv) For determining the volatile organic compounds content of coatings, other than reactive adhesives, used at automobile and light-duty truck coating assembly facilities specified in table 64-a, compliance must be determined in accordance with R 336.2040(5). - (v) For determining the volatile organic compounds content of reactive adhesives used at automobile and light-duty truck coating assembly facilities, specified in table 64-a, compliance must be determined by the procedure described in appendix A of 40 CFR part 63, subpart PPPP, adopted by reference in R 336.1902. - (vi) As an alternative for the compliance methods in subrules (4)(iv) and (4)(v) of this rule, automobile and light-duty truck coating assembly facilities may use the manufacturer's formulation data.
-If there is a disagreement between the manufacturer's formulation data and the results of a subsequent test, the department shall use the test method results unless the facility can make a determination approved by the department that the manufacturer's formulation data are correct. - (vii) For the emission limits specified in column A of table 64-b, table 64-c, and table 64-d, the method described in either R 336.2040(12)(a) if the coating line does not have an add-on emissions control device or R 336.2040(12)(b) if the coating line has 1 or more add-on emissions control devices. - (viii) For the emission limits specified in column B of table 64-b and table 64-d, the method described in either R 336.2040(12)(e) if the coating line does not have an add-on emissions control device or R 336.2040(12)(f) if the coating line has 1 or more add-on emissions control devices. - (f) A person responsible for the following coating lines shall make a determination of compliance with these emission limits using the method specified in subrule (3)(e) of this rule and submit a copy of this determination and supporting data to the department by the following specified date, as applicable: - (i) For primer surfacer and topcoat coating lines, no later than 6 months after the effective date of this rule. - (ii) Metal furniture coating lines that are subject to the equivalent emission rates in column B of table 64-b, no later than 6 months after the effective date of this rule.
+n = Total number of coatings applied in the final repair operation, other than clear coatings

+VOC{cc} = The volatile organic compound content, as applied, of the clear coat used in the final repair operation.

+- VOC_i = The volatile organic compound content of each coating used in the final repair operation, as applied, other than clear coatings. - (iv) For determining the volatile organic compounds content of coatings, other than reactive adhesives, used at automobile and light-duty truck coating assembly facilities specified in table 64-a, compliance must be determined in accordance with R 336.2040(5). - (v) For determining the volatile organic compounds content of reactive adhesives used at automobile and light-duty truck coating assembly facilities, specified in table 64-a, compliance must be determined by the procedure described in appendix A of 40 CFR part 63, subpart PPPP, adopted by reference in R 336.1902. - (vi) As an alternative for the compliance methods in paragraphs (iv) and (v) of this subdivision, automobile and light-duty truck coating assembly facilities may use the manufacturer's formulation data.
+If there is a disagreement between the manufacturer's formulation data and the results of a subsequent test, the department shall use the test method results unless the facility can make a determination approved by the department that the manufacturer's formulation data are correct.

+- (vii) For the emission limits specified in column A of table 64-b, table 64-c, and table 64-d, the method described in either R 336.2040(12)(a) if the coating line does not have an add-on emissions control device or R 336.2040(12)(b) if the coating line has 1 or more add-on emissions control devices, or an alternative method as approved by the department under R 336.1602(2). - (viii) For the emission limits specified in column B of table 64-b and table 64-d, the method described in either R 336.2040(12)(e) if the coating line does not have an add-on emissions control device or R 336.2040(12)(f) if the coating line has 1 or more add-on emissions control devices. - (f) A person responsible for the following coating lines shall make a determination of compliance with these emission limits using the method specified in subrule (3)(e) of this rule and submit a copy of this determination and supporting data to the department by the following specified date, as applicable: - (i) For primer surfacer and topcoat coating lines, no later than 6 months after the effective date of this rule. - (ii) Metal furniture coating lines that are subject to the equivalent emission rates in column B of table 64-b, no later than 6 months after the effective date of this rule.